 Consider these figures.
 The Jacob Riis Houses on the Lower East Side (1,191 apartments) are conservatively valued at $87 million.
 Typical heads of household have lived in Riis for 29 years.
-NYCHA units on average have only two residents.
-Thus if every resident in Riis were to receive $2,000 for each year spent as a tenant, the full cost of tenant buyouts would be $69 million.
-Meantime, NYCHA would receive at least $87 million in a sale—and undoubtedly far more for the two full superblocks between Sixth Avenue and 13th Streets.
+NYCHA units, on average, have only two residents.
+Thus, if every resident in Riis were to receive $2,000 for each year spent as a tenant, the full cost of tenant buyouts would be $69 million.
+Meantime, NYCHA would receive at least $87 million in a sale—and undoubtedly far more for the two full superblocks bordered by Sixth Avenue and 13th Street.
 And NYCHA would no longer have to pay to maintain the aging complex.

 Where would Riis’s long-term low-income tenants go?
-It’s possible that many would choose to take the $58,000 per tenant buyout and leave the city.
+It’s possible that many would choose to take the $58,000-per-tenant buyout and leave the city.
 Such a sum would serve as a substantial down payment on a home in many parts of the United States.
-Or perhaps they would use the money to start a business or pay for more education.
+Or perhaps they could use the money to start a business or pay for more education.
 The choice, for a change, would be theirs.

 For those who would choose to find another apartment in New York, the timing has never been better.
 According to data from real-estate firms Douglas Elliman and Miller Samuel, the number of apartments for rent in Manhattan tripled last September, with nearly 16,000 apartments sitting empty.
 The vacancy rate in Manhattan, typically 2 percent to 3 percent, is now just under 6 percent.
 The median net effective rents—those that include concessions—fell by 11 percent, to $3,036.